istio/istio/pilot/doc/testing.md

 `proxy-redirection-clear` to temporarily disable the iptable redirection rules and `proxy-redirection-restore` to restore them.

+The integration tests use a test mixer server that implements Mixer protocol but provides a programming interface to hardcode test behaviors.
+The implementation is located [here](../test/mixer).

 ## Test logging

 Istio Pilot uses [glog](https://godoc.org/github.com/golang/glog) library for all its logging.
 We encourage extensive logging at the appropriate log levels.
 As a hint to the log level selection, level 10 is the most verbose (Kubernetes will show all its HTTP requests), level 2 is used by default in the integration tests, level 4 turns on extensive logging in the proxy.